The Church of Jesus Christ of Latter-day Saints in Pakistan

 The Church of Jesus Christ of Latter-day Saints in Pakistan refers to the Church of Jesus Christ of Latter-day Saints and its members in Pakistan.
-The church does not publish how many members are in Pakistan, but it is estimated there are roughly four thousand members in thirteen congregations in Pakistan.
+Although the church does not publish the number of its members in Pakistan, it is estimated there are roughly 4,000 members in 13 congregations in Pakistan.

 History

 The first members in Pakistan were foreigners.
-By 1985, there were branches in Islamabad, Karachi, and Lahore.
+By 1985, there were branches in Islamabad, Karachi, Rawalpindi and Lahore.
 The first Pakistani missionary from the Islamabad Branch began serving in January 1987.

-In 1993, approximately 130 members were living in the country and there were two missionary couples serving in Pakistan; one couple in Karachi and the other in Lahore.
-In 1995, the church was registered with the government and seminary began.
-Several member's homes and a meetinghouse were damaged by the 2005 Kashmir earthquake.
+In 1993, approximately 130 members were living in the country and there were two missionary couples, one in Karachi and the other in Lahore, serving in Pakistan.
+In 1995, the church was registered with the government and seminary began operating.
+Several members' homes and a meetinghouse were damaged by the 2005 Kashmir earthquake.

 Dallin H. Oaks, of the Quorum of the Twelve Apostles, blessed and dedicated the country in August 2007 and met with members in the Pakistan District.
 A weekday devotional was attended by 475 people.

 Selections of the Book of Mormon was first published in 1988, with the full translation completed in 2007.

 On November 19, 2015, Ronald A. Rasband traveled to Islamabad where he met with members, missionaries, and a variety of civic leaders.
 He stated that they thanked the church for their humanitarian relief and hoped the church would become a successful minority religion in Pakistan.